-GLE 525 Project Management (Practical Leadership)
+GLE 525 Project Management

 This course will equip learners with knowledge, skills and values by explaining core project management concepts and techniques.
 During the course, project management knowledge is enhanced through project management skill development that uses case study examples to demonstrate how project management best practices are applied within the context of the real world.
 The course is designed to present the essential skills students need to make effective contributions and to have an immediate impact on the accomplishment of projects in which they are involved.
 It prepares students with marketable and transferable proficiencies and sends them into the workforce ready to apply project management knowledge and skills.
+This course is eligible for 4+1.
+(Offered Fall online, Spring oncampus).

 The course will prepare students and working professionals to take either the Certified Associate in Project Management (CAPM) examination or the Project Management Professional (PMP) examination.
-(Offered Fall online, Spring on-campus).
-This course is eligible for 4+1.